evolution-linux/evolution-docs/src/xbps/repositories/mirrors/index.md

 ## Tor Mirrors

-Void Linux is also mirrored on the Tor network.
+EvolutionOS is also mirrored on the Tor network.
 See [Using Tor Mirrors](./tor.md) for more information.

 ## Creating a mirror